Loading...

 Notes

-• The course duration may vary for students who have been granted Credit Transfer (CT) or Recognition of Prior learning (RPL) towards this course (e.g., students having completed any units in a previous
+• The course duration may vary for students who have been granted Credit Transfer (CT) or Recognition of Prior learning (RPL) towards this course (e.g., students having completed any units in a previous qualification, course, or training package that have been assessed as equivalent to units within this qualification).

-• There is no work placement requirement for this course
+• There is no work placement requirement for this course.

-Tuition Fees AUD $ 15,500
+Tuition Fees AUD $ 16,000

-Course Material Fees AUD $ 650
+Course Material Fees AUD $ 1,000

 Application Fees AUD $ 250